fex01/thesis-ws/jenkins/README.md

 exit
 ```

+Ignore the `Permission denied (publickey)` reply, that is the expected result

 ## Configuration

-The subsequent steps outline the necessary configurations required to execute the Jenkinsfile associated with this Proof of Concept (PoC).
-These configurations are essential for the successful orchestration of the test pipeline and include adding AWS and RDS credentials to Jenkins.
+Follow these steps to configure Jenkins for running the Jenkinsfile in this PoC.
+You'll need to add AWS and RDS credentials to Jenkins to ensure the Test Pipeline runs successfully.

 ### Add Credentials